 Helsinki/Washington DC, January 29, 2021 – Finland rejoined the Global Partnership for Education (GPE) today with a €25 million pledge - the first towards GPE’s "Raise Your Hand” replenishment campaign.
-The campaign seeks to raise at least US $5 billion to help transform education systems in up to 90 low-income countries and territories, which are home to more than 1 billion children.
+The campaign seeks to raise at least US $5 billion over five years to help transform education systems in up to 90 low-income countries and territories, which are home to more than 1 billion children.

 The pledge is a significant increase from Finland’s last contribution in 2014, marking the country’s reengagement with GPE and demonstrating the priority Finland is giving to education.
 The pledge strengthens Nordic countries’ long-standing commitment to GPE.

 “Education is a fundamental human right and an investment for the future.
 It is essential to create a well-functioning, equal and competitive society,” said Ville Skinnari, Finland’s Minister for Development Cooperation and Foreign Trade.
 “We are pledging to GPE’s campaign to advance the equal right of all children, especially the most vulnerable, to access inclusive and quality education.”